rempairamore/GCal2Discord/README.md

 # GCal2Discord - Google Calendar to Discord Sync Bot

-This bot syncs events from a Google Calendar to a Discord server.
-It periodically checks for new events, updates existing ones, and ensures events deleted from Discord are recreated if they still exist in Google Calendar.
-Google Calendar has authoritative control over the events.
+This bot synchronizes events from a Google Calendar to a Discord server, creating scheduled voice channel meetings.
+It's designed to bridge the gap between your Google Calendar events and Discord voice channels, allowing for seamless transition from scheduled events to actual online meetings.

-## Features
+## Key Features

-- Sync events from Google Calendar to Discord.
+- Syncs events from Google Calendar to Discord as scheduled voice channel meetings.
-- Creates, updates, and deletes events based on Google Calendar changes.
+- Creates, updates, and deletes Discord events based on Google Calendar changes.
+- Automatically sets up voice channels for each synced event, ready for participants to join when the meeting time arrives.
-- Ensures events deleted from Discord are recreated if they still exist in Google Calendar.
+- Ensures events accidentally deleted from Discord are recreated if they still exist in Google Calendar.
+- Provides a seamless workflow from scheduling in Google Calendar to joining meetings in Discord.
-- Logs all operations to `event.log` and compresses the log if it exceeds 200 MB.
+- Logs all operations for easy troubleshooting and monitoring.

+## How It Works

+1. The bot regularly checks your specified Google Calendar for events.
+2. For each event found, it creates or updates a corresponding scheduled event in your Discord server.
+3. These Discord events are linked to voice channels, allowing participants to easily join the meeting when it's time.
+4. As changes occur in Google Calendar (new events, updates, or deletions), the bot reflects these changes in Discord.
+5. When the event time arrives, participants can join the associated Discord voice channel directly from the scheduled event.

+This integration allows teams to manage their schedule in Google Calendar while leveraging Discord's powerful voice chat features for their actual meetings.

 ## Prerequisites